mjlbnu/marciolisboa.com.br/content/posts/2023-04-13-issue-with-routes.md

 One common issue is when you have a route that includes a parameter, such as "/post/:postId", and you also have other routes defined that have similar paths but do not include parameters, such as "/post/like".
 In this case, the routing system can match the path "/post/like" to the route with the parameter, "/post/:postId", resulting in unintended behavior.

-Sure, I'd be happy to help!
-Here is an article explaining the issue related to routes in web applications, along with some code examples to illustrate the problem and the solution.

-Understanding the Issue with Routes in Web Applications When developing a web application, routing is an essential component that enables users to navigate to different pages and perform various actions.
-However, when defining multiple routes with different paths and parameters, it's important to understand the potential issues that can arise.

-One common issue is when you have a route that includes a parameter, such as "/post/:postId", and you also have other routes defined that have similar paths but do not include parameters, such as "/post/like".
-In this case, the routing system can match the path "/post/like" to the route with the parameter, "/post/:postId", resulting in unintended behavior.

 ### The Problem

 Let's say we have a web application that allows users to view and create blog posts.
 We have two routes defined: